 Leaning forward, he woke his computer to navigate to the proper site.
 Emerald unblinking pierced through the prompts, as splayed fingers pushed hard at his temple.
 Sudden inspiration took Sephiroth swift.
 It wasn’t possible to explain all this horror.
 Nor was it his place.
 This was her story to tell if and how she so wished.
 It was bare to its bones, the explanation, and the general requested a call.
 Marking it urgent though guilt still twinged.
 For her sake I’ll abuse my position.

-Long fingers ripped through moonlight hair as stars shuddered in the distance.
+Long fingers ripped through silver hair as stars shuddered in the distance.
 There are some fires that never die, but merely transform in their purpose.
 Sephiroth wanted to burn her church to the ground and paint the ashes with their blood, but he couldn’t leave Aeris, not even for the moment it would take him to sidestep there.
 Nor is it my place.
 Though this rage is righteous, would such an act truly serve her?
 Also the others…the wretched enslaved.
 What becomes of them?